 Local Search is Filled with Local Entities Having Local Significance

-Google’s Local Search is more semantic-based than their organic search; where businesses are often referred to as “local entities,” like in a patent that was granted to Google on January 2 of 2018.
+Google’s Local Search is more semantic-based than its organic search; where businesses are often referred to as “local entities,” like in a patent that was granted to Google on January 2 of 2018.
 It’s more of a consideration of different things (as in “Things and not strings”), rather than of matching keywords on pages.
 In part, it’s why we see knowledge panels for businesses these days at Google after they introduced their Knowledge Graph, which shows off entities.
 Their definition of a local entity, under that patent, is interesting:

 Some search systems can obtain or infer a location of a user device from which a search query was received and include local search results that are responsive to the search query.
 A local search result is a search result that references a document that describes a local entity.
-A local entity, in turn, is an entity that has been classified as having local significance to particular location.
+A local entity, in turn, is an entity that has been classified as having local significance to a particular location.
 Local entities are typically physical entities associated with an address or a region, such as a restaurant, a hospital, a landmark, and the like.
 A search result referencing a document describing a local entity receives a search score “boost” for a query if the location associated with the local entity is near the location of the user device.
 For example, in response to a search query for “coffee shop,” the search system may provide local search results that reference web pages for coffee shops near the location of the user device.
 Many users in various geographic regions will likely be satisfied with receiving local results for coffee shops in response to the search query “coffee shop” because it is likely that a user submitting the query “coffee shop” is interested in search results for coffee shops that are local to the user’s location.